zulip/zulip-mobile/docs/howto/windows.md

 # Developing on Windows using WSL

 This is a guide on doing Zulip Mobile development on a Windows machine using WSL.
-Please note that you should be running Windows 10 Fall Creators Update or newer.

 Using WSL is not a requirement for working on Zulip Mobile.
 If you follow our step-by-step [main install instructions](build-run.md) on Windows, they should work just fine.
 You'll use the basic Windows "Command Prompt", aka `cmd.exe`, for your command line.

-However, If you'll be spending a lot of time developing Zulip Mobile, or if you're already very familiar with the command line on Linux or macOS, it's highly recommended that you install [WSL][wsl-home] / "Ubuntu for Windows", and use `bash` instead of `cmd.exe` for your main shell prompt.
+However, if you'll be spending a lot of time developing Zulip Mobile, or if you're already very familiar with the command line on Linux or macOS, it's highly recommended that you install [WSL][wsl-home] / "Ubuntu for Windows", and use `bash` instead of `cmd.exe` for your main shell prompt.

 WSL is a [pretty magical][wsl-announce-ubuntu] piece of engineering, and it gives you access to the same ecosystem of command-line tools that people on